 The reason for this course is simple — new drivers need to be aware of the effects of drugs and alcohol on the body and mind.
 It also introduces the basic traffic laws, responsibilities and consequences every Florida driver needs to know before getting behind the wheel.

-So what else will you learn about?
+So, what else will you learn about?
 Here are some example topics in the drug and alcohol class:

-- Blood Alcohol Concentration
+- Alcohol Absorption and Blood Alcohol Concentration

 - Marijuana